ianspehar99/ROB599/src/hw4/README.txt

 ------ INSTRUCTIONS ------
 1. To run 3 oscope nodes at 1,5,10 HZ, with 10 Hz oscope clamped at 0.7

-- Run launch file: "ros2 launch hw4 wave.py"
+- Run launch file: " ros2 launch hw4 wave.py "

-- Then, copy this code into terminal to start all nodes w service: ros2 service call oscope1/oscopestart services_messages/srv/SendData "{send: True}" ros2 service call oscope5/oscopestart services_messages/srv/SendData "{send: True}" ros2 service call oscope10/oscopestart services_messages/srv/SendData "{send: True}"
+- Then use these service calls in a sperate terminal to start each oscope (may cause issues if you do them all at once):

+ ros2 service call /oscope1/oscopestart services_messages/srv/SendData "{send: True}"
+ ros2 service call /oscope5/oscopestart services_messages/srv/SendData "{send: True}"
+ ros2 service call /oscope10/oscopestart services_messages/srv/SendData "{send: True}"

+2. To run the launch sequence (action server and action client) :

+- Run launch file " ros2 launch hw4 launchlaunch.py "

+- To abort, use the service call:

+ros2 service call /abortlaunch services_messages/srv/SendData "{send: True}"